FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 # Turing and the Enigma

-Alan Turing's famous real-world Turing machine, that eventually became the basis for all modern computer systems was designed to undo the work of German cryptographers!
+Alan Turing's famous real-world Turing machine, that eventually became the basis for all modern computer systems, was designed to undo the work of German cryptographers!

 ---